LuxuryRecovery

 Co-occurring substance use

-Many mental health retreats treat addiction alongside the primary condition — dual diagnosis is common.
-A program that handles both is almost always preferable to treating them separately.
+Many mental health retreats treat addiction alongside the primary condition.
+Dual diagnosis is common, and a program that handles both is almost always preferable to treating them separately.

 Privacy is non-negotiable

-Residential programs in private estates with small intakes (six to twelve clients) offer discretion that outpatient clinics cannot.
+Residential programs in private estates with small intakes (six to twelve guests) offer discretion that outpatient clinics cannot.
 Particularly relevant for executives, professionals, and public figures.

 Due diligence